Definition: A user represents a real person who operates on Beneath.

 Access management:

-Definition: A stream instance represents a single version of a stream.
-For more information, see Streams.
+Definition: A table instance represents a single version of a table.
+For more information, see Tables.

 Relations:

-Access management: A stream instance inherits the permissions of its parent stream.
+Access management: A table instance inherits the permissions of its parent table.

 Definition: A service represents a system with access to read or write data to Beneath.
 You can think of a service as a user for your code.
 They’re especially useful for creating secrets that you can use in your code to read and write to Beneath in a safe way.